micahwoods/mlsn_manual/README.md

 I started this in 2021-05 rather excited about easily taking HTML files and converting to markdown with pandoc.

-But, the pandoc formatting is not standard markdown, the whole thing is hard to edit.
-So I am going to try again now from 2021-09-13 to:
+But, the pandoc formatting of the html files I provided did not produce clean markdown.
+The whole thing was daunting to edit.
+So I tried again from 2021-09-13 with a copy and paste from the html to Emacs and that worked much better.

-* take plain text
-* delete the time sensitive and links and so on.
-* keep the essayish type stuff.
-And have ourselves an ebook.
+I took plain text, deleted the time sensitive and links and so on, and kept the essayish type stuff.
+And we have ourselves an ebook.

 And generated the first version on 2021-09-14.